Caring for people and the planet

 Today, dietary risks underpin critical health problems such as stunting, wasting and chronic hunger, as well as non-communicable conditions such as overweight and obesity, and diseases such as diabetes, hypertension and cancer.
 Food production contributes over 25% of greenhouse gas emissions and affects ecosystems through unsustainable land use practices.
 Consumers and citizens actions in the marketplace shape our food systems, and yet the bulk of actions for food system transformation has traditionally concentrated on supply-side measures.

-In response to these critical challenges, The Consumer Goods Forum joined the Demand Generation Alliance (DGA) – a collaborative initiative towards more sustainable and nutritious foods.
+In response to these critical challenges, The Consumer Goods Forum joined the Food Culture Alliance (FCA), formerly the Demand Generation Alliance (DGA)- a collaborative initiative towards more sustainable and nutritious foods.
 This cross-sectoral initiative was founded in the summer of 2020, by the Global Alliance for Improved Nutrition (GAIN), the World Business Council for Sustainable Development FReSH Project (WBCSD), and the Global Business School Network (GBSN).